christophgil/ZIPsFS/ZIPsFS_implementation.md

 For Therefore reasons  we decided to use GNU-C despite its many draw-backs.

 # Roots

-When a client program requests a file, the virtual file path needs to be translated into an existing real file or ZIP entry.
+When a client program requests a file from the virtual FUSE file system, the virtual file path needs to be translated into an existing real file or ZIP entry.

 All given roots are iterated  until the file or ZIP entry  is found.
 The first root is the only that allows file modification and file creation.
 All others are read only.

-Typically, overlay or union file systems are affected when one of the source file systems is not responding.
-In ZIPsFS there is a high probability that it continues to work.
-Remote roots are indicated by leading double slash //.
-Since they are more likely to fail, they are  observed by a specific  thread.
-File access is skipped for roots that have not recently responded.

 # Caches

 There are several caches to improve performance.
 For clarifications and distinction, functions and variables are prefixed <I>memcache_</I>, <I>dircache_<I> and <I>statcache_</I>.

 ## Memcache